-- Regulation of septic systems as a source of nutrients and transfer of oversight from the Florida Department of Health (DOH) to FDEP.
+- Regulation of septic systems through a septic tank pumping as a source of nutrients and transfer of oversight from the Florida Department of Health (DOH) to FDEP.

 - Contingency plans for power outages to minimize discharges of untreated wastewater for all sewage disposal facilities.

 - Provision of financial records from all sanitary sewage disposal facilities, so that DEP can ensure funds are being allocated to infrastructure upgrades, repairs, and maintenance that prevent systems from falling into states of disrepair.

 - Updated stormwater rules and design criteria to improve the performance of stormwater systems statewide to specifically address nutrients.